mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 5 —
 6 Contact

-Individuals in this career wander from place-to-place and job- to-job, never quite putting down roots anywhere.
+Individuals in this career wander from place-to-place and job-to-job, never quite putting down roots anywhere.

 Qualification: Automatic for Drifter and Nomad.
 One does not 'qualify' for Exile; you got exiled as a sentence for a crime you may or may not have committed.
 Travellers entering the Exile assignment lose SOC -2.